tixton/api-docs/README.md

 HTTP : 400

-If the token is not found or the user is already activate their token.
+If the token is not found or the user has already activated Tixton's account.

 ```html
 {